OpenAnimal/OpenAnimal/README.md

 ## Release State and Disclaimer

-This is an early-stage release and was published under high time pressure.
+This is an early-stage release and was published under high pressure.
 Some features are incomplete, and bugs may exist.
 Development will continue, and the project is expected to expand over time.

 ## Contact & Support